 - 10 Great Menu Board Ideas

-How to Organize Your Home
+How to Get Organized In Your Home

 You know the old saying “a place for everything and everything in its place”?
-Well there's a reason why that expression is still around- because order in our home leads to order and a sense of peace in our lives.
+Well, there's a reason why that expression is still around- because order in our home leads to order and a sense of peace in our lives.
 When we are surrounded by clutter and “too much stuff” it becomes much more challenging to find whatever it is we are looking for.
 We end up buying duplicates (or more!) of things we already have because we can't find it.
 It drains our wallets and drains our sanity too!

 But keeping a neat and clean home does not need to take up a ton of your time to get in shape and to maintain.
 It's about tackling projects in small “bite-sized” pieces to get your home the way you want it, and then creating habits that allow you to keep it that way!